Within the Account Manager Dashboard, you can easily identify which customers need engagement to help reduce customer churn.

 Needs Engagement Tile

 Discover which customers you've not engaged with lately using the Needs Engagement tile.
-Here, you'll find a list of customers where the last active engagement recorded is more than 30 days ago.
+Here, you'll find a list of customers where the last active engagement recorded is more than a specified number of days ago.
 At the top of the list, you'll see those who those customers who you've spoken to more recently.

 What is an "Active Engagement"?